IRS Section 409A

 • The firm issues a 409A valuation report stating the FMV per share.

-Impact on Stock Option Grant:
+Impact on Stock Option Grants

-BLUESKY sets the exercise price of its stock options at $5 per share, equal to the FMV.
+BLUESKY sets the exercise price of its stock options at $0.05 per share, equal to the FMV.
+This ensures compliance with Section 409A and prevents employees from receiving an unintended tax benefit.

 Parts of the IRS Section 409A